10 Top Things to do in Dubrovnik

 The black and white prevail in the design and exquisite embroidery and crochet enhance the various items for sale.
 The runners are easy to carry and are uniquely Croatian.

-Enjoy Dubrovnik but go for the various day tours offered which include trips to Korcula, Split and Montenegro.
-There are beaches in the Old City which you can enjoy even as late as November.
+Enjoy Dubrovnik but also go for the various day tours from here which include trips to Korcula, Split and Montenegro.
+There are also beaches in the Old City which you can enjoy even as late as November.